oniongarlic/studiomove-parser/README.md

-StudioMove Pole class statistics
+# StudioMove Pole class reservation parser

-Parses a plain text copy&paste from Studio Move pole class reservation list into csv/json/sqlite for analysis.
+Parses a plain text copy&paste from Studio Move pole class reservation list web page into something more usefull formats: csv, json and sqlite3

-Example gnuplot script to output how many times a particular class has been attended.
+There is also a example gnuplot script to output some example statistics from the data.

+Run: gnuplot5 output.gnuplot to generate some simple bar charts.

+License: GPLv2